git-commit-id/git-commit-id-maven-plugin/README.md

                     <!--
                         If you'd like to tell the plugin where your .git directory is, use this setting, otherwise we'll perform a search trying to figure out the right directory.
-It's better to add it explicite IMHO.
+It's better to add it explicitly IMHO.
                     -->
                     <dotGitDirectory>${project.basedir}/.git</dotGitDirectory>